Air Quality Egg

 The Air Quality Egg (AQE) is an Internet of Things platform and hobbyist device for crowdsourced citizen monitoring of airborne pollutants.
 The device won widespread recognition when it was named one of the best projects on Kickstarter in 2012, and has been featured in a variety of media outlets.
 Data from each device is uploaded to Xively and published on the Air Quality Egg website.
 The device can be used with 3rd-party mobile apps such as Acculation's AQCalc.

-Current version
+How it works (current version)

 Version 2 of the AQE is a single unit, Wi-Fi connected device which can be configured using a cell phone.
 It has two variants; indoor and outdoor.
 The device can be fitted with sensors for CO2, NO2, SO2, ozone, carbon monoxide, volatile organic compounds and particulates (PM10, PM2.5 and PM1.0).
-The particulate sensors can detect particles as small as 0.3 μm (microns), using two Plantower PMS5003 sensors.
+The particulate sensors can detect particles as small as 0.3 μm (microns), using two Plantower PMS5003 laser sensors.

+Accuracy

 The PM2.5 measurements of the AQE version 2 had an R2 correlation factor of 0.79 to 0.85 with a professional reference sensor, in a field test run by the South Coast Air Quality Management District.
 (An R2 of 1 indicates perfect correlation, whereas 0 indicates a complete lack of correlation).